clinical

 Every clinical trial runs on three systems that don't talk to each other.

-EDC captures the patient data.
-CTMS manages the sites, monitors, and payments. eTMF holds the regulatory documents.
+EDC captures patient data.
+CTMS manages sites and monitors. eTMF holds regulatory documents.
 Three vendors.
 Three logins.
 Three data models.
 Three support contracts.
-And one operations team trying to keep them synchronized through spreadsheets, manual exports, and weekly reconciliation meetings.
+And one operations team trying to keep them synchronized through spreadsheets, manual exports, and weekly reconciliation meetings that consume 15-20% of your clinical operations budget.

 The consequences compound.
 When a site coordinator enters a patient visit in EDC, the CTMS has no idea it happened.
-Someone has to manually update the tracker to trigger the site payment.
-When that update is late—and it's always late—sites get frustrated.
-Frustrated sites enroll slower.
-Enrollment timelines slip.
+Someone has to manually update the enrollment tracker.
+When monitors check site performance, they're looking at yesterday's data.
+When enrollment slips, you find out late.

 When a monitor identifies a protocol deviation during a site visit, they log it in their trip report in CTMS.
 But understanding the impact on data analysis requires checking EDC.
 The deviation exists in two places, described differently, with no guaranteed link between them.
 When the FDA asks for a complete deviation history, someone spends days reconciling reports.